shiltemann/gcc2021-training/recording.md

   - If you have any **tips for where to learn more about the topic, or how to connect with the community** please share them at the end.

+7. If you are doing both a lecture and a hands-on training, please created 2 separate videos (unless you prefer to jump back and forth between the two during your session)

 **Note:** We will likely run this type of training on a regular basis, so keep this in mind when you are recording, the less you reference this specific event, the easier it is to reuse for other events.

 ## Video Editing